Cover to Action Comics #1 © 1938 DC. Photo © 2010 CGC.

 have sounded to me.
 Thirty years ago, when I got my first comic-book price guide, the prices themselves were to an extent beside the point; I couldn’t do more than gape at the thousands of dollars at which decades-old issues were listed in various conditions, but the details of when certain features stopped and started or which characters first appeared where and crossed over with whom fascinated me.
 Still, it was nice to show grown-ups that the comic books I was amassing, in particular the back issues I had begun to buy at marked-up prices, could appreciate in value.

 My dad brought up the Action auction the other day, though, and I responded with surprising heat.
-I couldn't write down my raw reaction right away, so I stewed on the topic for a while, ending up with a bit of a rant.
+I wasn’t able to write down my raw reaction right away, so I stewed on the topic for a while, ending up with a bit of a rant.

 We probably wouldn’t have seen a price this high before the advent of CGC, I don’t think.
 Certified Guaranty Company came along in 2000 to do for the comic-book community what had been done for stamps, coins, and other collectibles: inspect an item, grade it, and then “slab” it — seal it up in a plastic case with a certificate of authenticity.